MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsDialoutPolicy.md

 # Grant-CsDialoutPolicy

 ## SYNOPSIS
-Use the `Grant-CsDialoutPolicy` cmdlet to assign the tenant global, a group of users or a per-user outbound calling restriction policy to one or more users.
+Use the `Grant-CsDialoutPolicy` cmdlet to assign the tenant global, a group of users, or a per-user outbound calling restriction policy to one or more users.

 ## SYNTAX